decentralized-identity/didcomm.org/site/content/protocols/messagepickup/4.0/readme.md

 ## Basic Walkthrough

-This protocol consists of four different message requests from the `recipient` that should be replied to by the `mediator`:
+This protocol consists of three different message requests from the `recipient` that should be replied to by the `mediator`:

 1. Status Request -> Status
-2. Delivery Request -> Message Delivery
+2. Delivery Request -> Message Delivery -> Message Received
-3. Message Received -> Status
-4. Live Mode -> Status or Problem Report
+3. Live Mode -> Status or Problem Report -> Message Delivery -> Message Received

 ## States